heygrady/redux-selectors/docs/usage/dependent-selectors.md

 # Dependent selectors

-Comfy redux-selectors allows you to compute values from dependent selectors.
-This same functionality is supported in reselect as well.
-Like reselect, you simply need to pass two or more functions to `createSelector`.
-The last function is treated as a "results function" while every other function is treated as a selector.
+A dependent selector is a selector that computes a result from one or more selectors.
+This functionality is inspired by reselect.
+Like reselect, you simply need to pass two or more functions to [`createSelector`](/docs/api/createSelector), like `createSelector(...selectors, resultsFunc)`.
+The last function is treated as a "results function" while every other function is treated as a "dependent selector".
 The values from each dependent selector become the arguments for the results function.

+A results function receives the value from each dependent selector, like `resultsFunc(...results)`.
+You can see it in action below to make things more clear.

-Unlike simple selectors, dependent selectors are memoized using [`memoizeSelector`](/docs/api/memoizeSelector.md).
+Unlike path selectors, dependent selectors are memoized using [`memoizeSelector`](/docs/api/memoizeSelector.md).
 This means that the value returned from the results function is cached until the state changes.
+This can improve performance in cases where `state` seldom changes or when the dependent selectors are difficult to compute.

 For convenience, `createSelector` supports both functions and path strings.
 This enables you to easily create robust selectors on-the-fly if needed.
 Under the hood, each selector is passed thru [`createStateSelector`](/docs/api/createStateSelector.md) in order to transform path strings into functional selectors.

+Notice in the example below that you can use a mix of selectors and paths for your dependent selectors.
+The result of each selector is pass as an arg to the results function.
+You can see below that the results function receives `apples, oranges, peas, carrots`, one argument for each selector.
+Also notice how a path, `'veggies.peas'` is used to select `peas` and how an inline function is used to select `carrots`.

 ```js
 import { createSelector } '@comfy/redux-selectors'